detachedheads/kitchen-marathon/README.md

 ### Mesos/Marathon

 To use this driver you will need access to a Mesos Marathon cluster.
-You will need to know the hostname and access credentials for this cluster for the plugin to access its REST API.
+You will need to know the hostname and access credentials of the cluster for the plugin to access the REST API.

 This cluster must be configured to run [Docker containers][marathon_docker].